 3. Analyze and revise.
-Without analytics, you may never know why funds aren't coming in.
-Careful attention and split-testing, site performance can be tuned and improved over time.
+Without analytics, you may never know why funds aren’t coming in.
+With careful attention and split testing, site performance can be fine-tuned and improved over time.

 Our first project with Provident Ministries, feedingthenations.org required rapid redesign and transition to a new hosting service before an upcoming radiothon in early 2015.

-Thinkfeelrespond combined existing assets with new graphics and format to showcase the extensive international relief work of FTN.
-All in approximately two weeks time.
+Thinkfeelrespond combined existing assets with new graphics and formatting to showcase FTN’s extensive international relief work—all in approximately two weeks’ time.

 1. Rebuild site and redirect domain while minimizing downtime associated with transfer.
-This was complicated by a UCC multi-site SSL certificate which required migration of 4 other domains almost simultaneously.
+This was complicated by a UCC multi-site SSL certificate, which required migration of four other domains almost simultaneously.

 2. Retain existing content— hundreds of legacy blog posts detailing the work of FTN around the world.